-CCI Recruitment 2021:- CCI has given a free job alert for Freshers and other candidates, which is updated on 02 Jan 2021.
-The candidates who have completed Degree, Post Graduation, B.E/ B.Tech, LLB, MBA, CA/ ICWA qualification for the position of Junior Management Trainee and it has about of 49 vacancies.
+CCI Recruitment 2021:- CCI has given a free job alert for Freshers and other candidates, which is updated on 02 Jun 2021.
+The candidates who have completed Degree, Post Graduation, B.E/ B.Tech, LLB, MBA, CA/ ICWA qualification for the position of Engineer & Officer and it has about of 46 vacancies.
 All the job seekers and aspirants who are looking at the job over CCI jobs in India can check this page for all latest recruitment 2021 updates.
 Here we provide you more details such as Read Details, Eligibility Criteria, Selection procedure, Educational Qualification, etc.we ensure that none of the CCI Recruitment job notification gets missed on our website.
 So all the aspirants who are interested can go through the notifications below and apply for this recruitment before the last date.Read More

 1 Jobs Found